 Even more than the misuse of genre and poor character writing, the treatment of women in Spicy City is something else.
-It made me think of the worst aspects of Heavy Metal and Love, Death & Robots (side note: isn’t it kind of fitting that my first review using the new format is also an animated anthology for adults?).
+It made me think of the worst aspects of Heavy Metal and Love, Death & Robots S1 (side note: isn’t it kind of fitting that my first review using the new format is also an animated anthology for adults?).
 Namely, the stories are often vehicles for women to be overtly sexualized for exploitive titillation, even if it doesn’t make all that much sense to do so.
-I mean, other than three characters (and they’re not immune to the exploitation), all the main women on screen are curvaceous dames wearing skin-tight dresses at best, with at least one being completely nude the whole time she’s on-screen (case in point, one of the notes I wrote down while watching literally says “are all the women in this world allergic to wearing pants?”).
+I mean, other than three characters – and they’re not immune to the exploitation – all the main women on screen are curvaceous dames wearing skin-tight dresses at best.
+Hell, one of them was completely nude the whole time she’s on-screen (case in point, one of the notes I wrote down while watching literally says “are all the women in this world allergic to wearing pants?”).
 So yeah, I’m highly doubtful any women watching would appreciate what they see on screen.

 But what about other aspects of Spicy City?
 There’s more than just the writing to comment on.
 Like, what about the animation?
 The sound design?
 Well in that regard, Spicy City is somewhat better, but not great.
-If I had to put it in a nutshell, it’s that Spicy City is, at best, middle of the road Bakshi animation.
+At best, it’s middle of the road Bakshi animation.

 What I find more disappointing is the score.
 Namely, the score was pretty forgettable, which for a Bakshi joint is saying something (I still think the Wizards score is the best fantasy score ever put to celluloid, and I will fight you on that).
 It wasn’t terrible by any means, but I’m not going to pull it up on youtube just to listen to it as I do with Wizards and Heavy Traffic.